FelipheMP/Framework-Install-script-Garuda-Mokka/README.md

 - If a required file (e.g., a Kvantum config or Fastfetch config) is missing, the script will skip that step with a warning.
 - Make sure you have an active internet connection for package installations.
-- If you encounter errors related to missing packages (e.g., `kwin-effects-forceblur`), ensure `yay` is installed, or adjust the script to use a different AUR helper.
+- If you encounter errors related to missing packages (e.g., `kwin-effects-forceblur`), ensure `paru` is installed, or adjust the script to use a different AUR helper.

 ## License